freest-lang/freest3/README.md

     $ stack build
 ```

-If you move a module to a different folder, update `Freest/package.yaml`.
+If you move an exposed module to a different folder, update `Freest/package.yaml`.

 ## FreeST Samples